Updat3

 KEY FACTS

-• The Iran war is draining the world's oil buffer at an unprecedented pace (per Fortune).
+• The Iran war is draining global oil inventories at a record pace, significantly reducing the buffer that protects against supply shocks (per Fortune).

-• Global visible oil stocks are close to their lowest since 2018, indicating a significant depletion of inventories (per Fortune).
+• Global visible oil stocks are nearing their lowest levels since 2018, increasing vulnerability to future disruptions (per Fortune).

 HISTORICAL CONTEXT